cmfcmf/ic-pinout-diagram-generator/README.md

 Currently, pin mappings for many [Padauk mikrocontrollers](http://www.padauk.com.tw) are available.
 You can add your own pin mappings by editing `src/chips.ts` and the files in `src/chips`.

-To preview your changes, clone this repository, install `yarn`, run `yarn install` and `yarn start`, and then open http://localhost:5000.
+To preview your changes, clone this repository, install Node.js 12 or later, run `npm install` and `npm run start`, and then open http://localhost:5000.

 ## SDK